-The availability of data relating to palliative care services is limited, particularly comprehensive data relating to palliative care services delivered in the community by GPs, non- palliative medicine specialists and allied health and ancillary practitioners.
-The Australian Institute of Health and Welfare (AIHW) has reported it is exploring the development of a mechanism to collect national data on palliative care activity in general practice.
+The availability of data relating to palliative care services is limited, particularly comprehensive data relating to palliative care services delivered in the community by GPs, non-palliative medicine specialists and allied health and ancillary practitioners.
+The AIHW has reported it is exploring the development of a mechanism to collect national data on palliative care activity in general practice.